mmausambi/idea-120-responses-mmausambi/README.md

 There's food here, some sweet, juice dripping down our sticky fingers, <br />
 others bitter, making our stomaches ache and ache and ache.<br />
 Still, we walk.<br />
-Millions of us, billions of us, trillions of us, we cut our own paths, we make our houses high and low, we chart courses,<br />
+Millions of us, billions of us, trillions of us, or maybe more?
+We cut our own paths, we make our own homes high and low, we chart our own courses,<br />
 We walk, we sprint, we jump, we swim, we fly.<br />

 ## A video I think relates to my poem...